TempeHS/2026CT_Web_Feedback/Jamie.L/feedback.md

 # Jamie.L - Web Design Project Feedback

+## Website Overview

+Jamie.L has created an impressive Hollow Knight boss guide website that serves as a comprehensive resource for players navigating the challenging boss battles in this popular indie game.
+The site combines detailed gameplay information with strategic advice, featuring boss statistics, charm recommendations, completion checklists, and strategic guides.
+The project demonstrates excellent understanding of the target gaming audience while incorporating creative elements like a humorous scam awareness feature that adds personality to the educational content.

 ## Page & Component Summary

 | Page/File Name       | File Type     | Bootstrap Components Used   | Flask/Jinja2 Functionality               | Key Features                                    |